samayo/bulletproof/README.md

-Unlike pages, titles above keyword should just be one value. (don't include multiple arrays)
+Unlike pages, titles arrays, the keyword should just contain one valued-array. (don't include multiple arrays)

     $pageKeywords = [
            'this, is, where, your, site, keywords, go, separated, by, commas,'